Assistant Professor in Fusion Energy Engineering

 About UC San Diego

-The University of California, San Diego is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, covered veteran status, or other protected categories covered by the UC nondiscrimination policy.
+The University of California, San Diego is an Equal Opportunity Employer advancing academic excellence across the board.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, covered veteran status, or other protected categories covered by the UC nondiscrimination policy, local, state, and federal laws.

-As a University employee, you will be required to comply with all applicable University policies and/or collective bargaining agreements, as may be amended from time to time.
+As a university employee, you will be required to comply with all applicable University policies and/or collective bargaining agreements, as may be amended from time to time.
 Federal, state, or local government directives may impose additional requirements.

-The University of California prohibits smoking and tobacco use at all University controlled properties.
+The University of California prohibits smoking and tobacco use at all of its university-controlled properties.

 The UC San Diego Annual Security & Fire Safety Report is available online at: https://www.police.ucsd.edu/docs/annualclery.pdf.
-This report provides crime and fire statistics, as well as institutional policy statement & procedures.
+This report provides crime and fire statistics, as well as institutional policy statements & procedures.
 Contact the UC San Diego Police Department at (858) 534-4361 if you want to obtain paper copies of this report.